-Today, cnTechPost reported that NIO (NYSE:NIO) is planning to set up a battery asset management company in August.
-This move is part of the company’s plan to separate its vehicle and battery units, and should enable NIO to launch a battery-as-a-service (or BaaS) offering.
+Today, cnTechPost reported that NIO plans to set up a battery asset management company in August.
+This move is part of the company’s plan to separate its vehicle and battery units.
+The move should enable NIO to launch a battery-as-a-service (BaaS) offering.
 The new company will be led by NIO Energy.

 NIO’s battery swap technology

 Currently, NIO offers battery swap technology as part of its broader BaaS strategy.
-This offering allows users to replace their empty batteries for charged ones, eliminating the time needed for charging.
+This offering allows users to replace their empty batteries for charged ones, which eliminates the time needed for charging.
 The service is currently free for NIO users.

 NIO announced in May that it had completed 500,000 battery swaps.
-This news boosted the company’s and market participants’ confidence that the technology could work.
+The news boosted the company’s and market participants’ confidence that the technology could work.